 Measuring acoustic similarity

-Acoustic similarity judgments

-Acoustic similarity judgments were gathered from five research assistants who listened to pairs of sounds (approx. 300) and rated their subjective similarity.
-On each trial, raters heard two sounds from subsequent generations played in random order.
-They then indicated the similarity between the sounds on a 7- point Likert scale from Entirely different and would never be confused to Nearly identical.
-Raters were encouraged to use as much of the scale as they could while maximizing the likelihood that, if they did this procedure again, they would reach the same judgments.
-Full instructions are provided in the Supplemental Materials.
-Inter-rater reliability was calculated as the intra-class coefficient treating the group as the unit of analysis (Gamer, Lemon, Fellows, & Singh, 2012; Shrout & Fleiss, 1979): ICC = 0.76, 95% CI [0.70, 0.81], F(170, 680) = 4.18, p < 0.001.
-Ratings were normalized for each rater (z-scored) prior to analysis.
+Acoustic similarity judgments were obtained from five research assistants who listened to pairs of sounds (approx. 300) and rated their subjective similarity.
+On each trial, raters heard two sounds from subsequent generations played in random order, and indicated the similarity between the sounds on a 7- point Likert scale from Entirely different and would never be confused to Nearly identical.
+Full instructions and inter-rater reliability measures are provided in the Supplemental Materials.

-Algorithmic acoustic similarity

-To obtain algorithmic measures of acoustic similarity, we used the acoustic distance functions included in Phonological Corpus Tools (Hall, Allen, Fry, Mackie, & McAuliffe, 2016).
+To obtain algorithmic measures of acoustic similarity, we used the acoustic distance functions included in Phonological Corpus Tools [39].
 We computed Mel-frequency cepstral coefficients (MFCCs) between pairs of imitations using 12 coefficients in order to obtain speaker-independent estimates.

 Collecting transcriptions of imitations

+Transcriptions were obtained for the first and last three generations of each transmission chain.
+Additional “transcriptions” of the original sounds used as seeds were also collected and are analyzed in the Supplementary Materials (Fig. S6).

-Participants (N=216) recruited from Amazon Mechanical Turk were paid to transcribe vocalizations using English orthography, being instructed to write down what they heard as a single "word" so that the written word would sound as much like the sound as possible.
-Participants were instructed that this was a word creation task and so to avoid transcribing the vocalizations into existing English words.
+Participants (N=216) recruited from Amazon Mechanical Turk were paid to listen to imitations and write down what they heard as a single “word” so that the written word would sound as much like the sound as possible.
+Participants were instructed to avoid transcribing the imitations into existing English words.
 Each participant completed 10 transcriptions.
-Transcriptions were gathered for the first and the last three generations of imitations collected in the transmission chain experiment.
-Participants also provided "transcriptions" of the original environmental seed sounds.
-Analyses of these transcriptions are reported in the Supplementary Materials (Fig. S5).

-To measure similarity among transcriptions of the same imitation, we used the SequenceMatcher functions in the difflib package of the Python standard library, which implements a version of Ratcliff and Obershelp's "gestalt pattern matching" algorithm.
-Alternative measures of transcription agreement including exact string matching and the length of the longest substring match were also collected.

-Analyses

-Statistical analyses were conducted in R using linear mixed-effects models provided by the lme4 package (Bates, Mächler, Bolker, & Walker, 2015).
-Degrees of freedom and corresponding significance tests for linear mixed-effects models were estimated using the Satterthwaite approximation via the lmerTest package (Kuznetsova, Bruun Brockhoff, & Haubo Bojesen Christensen, 2016).
-Random effects (intercepts and slopes) for subjects and for items were included wherever appropriate, and are described below.

-Data availability

-Our data along with all methods, materials, and analysis scripts, are available in public repositories described on the Open Science Framework page for this research here: osf.io/3navm.

 Results